-I’ll start by saying that while I enjoyed visiting towns and villages as we cruised, I really preferred to do a big stock-up every two to four weeks, staying in secluded anchorages in between.
-This meant that I had to make the most of the refrigerator space I had.
+While I enjoy visiting towns and villages as we cruise, I really prefer to do a big stock-up every two to four weeks, staying in secluded anchorages in between.
+This means that I have to make the most of the refrigerator space I had.

 Don’t Refrigerate Most Condiments